 As Arrowroot is very starchy with high fiber, it helps in slowing down digestion.
 Plus, it helps one feel fuller longer.
 This feeling of satiety is why it's a popular ingredient in diet foods.

 It also helps improve your bowel movements.
 Arrowroot powder will help stool form normally and reduce the frequency of bowel movements.
 This powder is often used to treat diarrhea and other bowel issues.

 You can read more about the wonderful benefits of arrowroot here!

 Is Arrowroot Powder Keto or Keto-Friendly

 Technically arrowroot powder is high in carbs, however, when small amounts are used in keto recipes the resulting carb count can be within the dietary carb range.
-Many people on a keto diet have higher tolerances to carb counts, so at the very least arrowroot powder has less carbs ( 3.8g per 1 ounce ) than cornstarch ( 25.6g per 1 ounce ).
+Many people on a keto diet have higher tolerances to carb counts, so at the very least arrowroot powder has fewer carbs ( 3.8g per 1 ounce ) than cornstarch ( 25.6g per 1 ounce ).

-While arrowroot powder may not be super-keto-friendly, it is gluten-free, dairy-free, nut-free, soy-free, and corn-free.
+While arrowroot powder may not be super keto-friendly, it is gluten-free, dairy-free, nut-free, soy-free, and corn-free.
 It is a popular thickener for those on a Gluten-Free, Paleo, or Whole30 diet!

 Substitutes for Arrowroot Powder